tony-mowers/generator-alika/README.md

 gulp
 ```

-After your webserver has started you can load the website into your browser and start playing with ES6 Javascript and SCSS stylesheets.
-Your browser will refresh automatically as you make changes.
+After the webserver has started your default web browser should launch and load the home page of the sample project.
+Start playing with ES6 Javascript and SCSS stylesheets by editing the files in the project.
+Your browser will refresh automatically as you save your changes.

 ## Getting To Know Alika